-During 2004-2005, eligible students in the Graduate School may be able to borrow from the following federal student loan programs: Federal Stafford Loans and Federal Perkins Loans.
+Eligible students in the Graduate School may be able to borrow from the following federal student loan programs: Federal Stafford Loans and Federal Perkins Loans.
 The Graduate School also offers special "bridge loans" in the fall term to students whose financial aid is concentrated in the spring term.
 For full details, consult the director or associate director of finance.